Skip to main content

 Best practices

-When you define a relation type, start from the asset that does something, provides something, or carries the responsibility, then place the dependent, supported, contained, or affected asset on the other side.
-When possible, write relation types in the active voice.
+When you define a relationship type, start from the asset that does something, provides something, or carries the responsibility, then place the dependent, supported, contained, or affected asset on the other side.
+When possible, write relationship types in the active voice.

 For example, for infrastructure hosting, Server hosts Application is usually better than Application runs on Server because it follows a provider-to-dependent logic: the server provides the hosting, and the application depends on it.
 Application runs on Server can also be valid, but it expresses a different perspective: the runtime location of the application.
 Use that wording only if that is the main perspective you want to model.